The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/telescope_class.md

 There are many different types of Airflow Operators available, but in the case of the template the usage is limited to the BaseSensorOperator, PythonOperator and the ShortCircuitOperator.

-* The BaseSensorOperator keeps executing at a time interval and succeeds when a criteria is met and fails if and when they time out.
+* The BaseSensorOperator keeps executing at a regular time interval and succeeds when a criteria is met and fails if and when they time out.
 * The PythonOperator simply calls an executable Python function.
 * The ShortCircuitOperator is derived from the PythonOperator and additionally evaluates a condition.
 When the conditions is False it short-circuits the workflow.

-The **sensor** instantiates the BaseSensorOperator (or a child class of this operator) and all sensor tasks are always chained to the beginning of the DAG.
+The **sensor** type instantiates the BaseSensorOperator (or a child class of this operator).
+All sensor tasks are always chained to the beginning of the DAG.
-This task is useful for example to probe whether another task has finished successfully using the ExternalTaskSensor.
+Tasks of this type are useful for example to probe whether another task has finished successfully using the ExternalTaskSensor.

-The **set-up task** instantiates the ShortCircuitOperator, this means that the executable Python function that is called with this operator has to return a boolean.
+The **set-up task** type instantiates the ShortCircuitOperator.
+Because the ShortCircuitOperator is used, the executable Python function that is called with this operator has to return a boolean.
 The returned value is then evaluated to determine whether the workflow continues.
 Additionally, the set-up task does not require a release instance as an argument passed to the Python function, in contrast to a 'general' task.
 The set-up tasks are chained after any sensors and before any remaining 'general' tasks.
-They are useful to e.g. check whether all dependencies for a telescope are met or to list which releases are available.
+Tasks of this type are useful for example to check whether all dependencies for a telescope are met or to list which releases are available.

-The general **task** instantiates the PythonOperator and the executable Python function that is called with this operator requires a release instance to be passed on as an argument.
+The general **task** type instantiates the PythonOperator.
+The executable Python function that is called with this operator requires a release instance to be passed on as an argument.
 These tasks are always chained after any sensors and set-up tasks.
+Tasks of this type are the most common in the telescopes and are useful for any functionality that requires release information such as downloading, transforming, loading into BigQuery, etc.

 Order of the different task types within a telescope:
 <p align="center">